 Employment figures from ONS Annual Population Survey (APS).
 Counts are estimates; suppressed cells (small samples) are excluded from totals.

-Annual pay for Metal machining setters and setter-operators across UK regions.
-The bar shows the typical pay range (25th–75th percentile); the diamond marks the median.
+Median annual pay for Metal machining setters and setter-operators across UK regions.

 Source: ONS ASHE.
 Based on broad UK regions (NUTS1).